Can you define unified communications (UC), or are you still trying to find a common vendor definition? The 2007...

 - Enterprise employees will be able move smoothly between IM chat and phone calls

-- there will be greater co-worker accessibility
+- With unified clients, there will be greater co-worker accessibility

 UC is rising to the top of IT's view of the future of communications, so why now and not a few years ago?
 A primary reason for the slow movement to UC in the past was the difficulty of adding the range of UC functions to the legacy PBX.
 Unified Messaging (UM) is supported on some legacy products, but UM is only a piece of the UC puzzle.
 Other reasons for the slow development of UC are:

 - Multiple instant messaging (IM) implementations

 There appear to be three approaches for delivering UC:

 - Combining most of the functionality into one solution with a single broad product offering.

 - Taking a portfolio of many communications functions and combining them through a set of shared services.